-- "One Tree Hill College successfully places high value on students becoming connected and engaged with - "High expectations for student achievement and good quality learning programmes..."
-"Key competencies and values education, alongside achievement, continue to be emphasised as important - "Junior students adjust to secondary school learning through a strong sense of belonging." outcomes in the school's learning processes." - "Pastoral care is highly effective.
-The school tone is supportive of all students..." - "Very good quality relationships are acknowledged as the basis for effective learning." - "Students talk meaningfully and positively about their learning experiences." - "Leaders share strategies to promote best teaching practice..." - "One Tree Hill College has developed positive and useful relationships with local primary schools." - "...the school environment continues to be successfully developed, well managed and attractively "One Tree Hill College is using achievement information very well to make positive changes to learners' - "The college makes very good use of achievement data to improve students' engagement and connection - "Achievement information for Years 9 and 10 indicates that students make good progress in literacy and - "School leaders and faculty heads strategically drive the curriculum towards student-centred choices" • "There are extensive opportunities for students at all levels to develop their leadership skills."

-- "A key intervention for Years 9 and 10, to promote accelerated progress is the reading enrichment "The school is effectively promoting educational success for Maori students." - "The concept of akonga is evident in teachers' practice and creates a work culture based on reflection and • "The school's Maori Advisory Group is an example of a highly effective learning partnership working to lift - student engagement and academic performance."
-"Pacific students have their learning enhanced with a strong focus on Pacific pride..." - "The school's pathways focus is very strong and capably led..." - "Self review of curriculum delivery is effective and thorough within departments." - "Effective self review processes are functioning at all levels of school systems and bring about appropriate, "The school is very well placed to sustain and improve its performance." - "ERO is likely to carry out the next review in four-to-five years." - The full report is also available for viewing by either calling into the College's reception or by visiting our website: www.onetreehillcollege.school.nz
+- "One Tree Hill College successfully places high value on students becoming connected and engaged with - "High expectations for student achievement and good quality learning programmes..." - "Key competencies and values education, alongside achievement, continue to be emphasised as important - "Junior students adjust to secondary school learning through a strong sense of belonging." - "Pastoral care is highly effective.
+The school tone is supportive of all students..." - "Very good quality relationships are acknowledged as the basis for effective learning." - "Students talk meaningfully and positively about their learning experiences." - "Leaders share strategies to promote best teaching practice..."
+"One Tree Hill College has developed positive and useful relationships with local primary schools." - "...the school environment continues to be successfully developed, well managed and attractively - "One Tree Hill College is using achievement information very well to make positive changes to learners' - "The college makes very good use of achievement data to improve students' engagement and connection - "Achievement information for Years 9 and 10 indicates that students make good progress in literacy and - "School leaders and faculty heads strategically drive the curriculum towards student-centred choices" - "There are extensive opportunities for students at all levels to develop their leadership skills." - "A key intervention for Years 9 and 10, to promote accelerated progress is the reading enrichment - "The school is effectively promoting educational success for Māori students." - "The concept of akonga is evident in teachers' practice and creates a work culture based on reflection and - "The school's Māori Advisory Group is an example of a highly effective learning partnership working to lift student engagement and academic performance." - "Pacific students have their learning enhanced with a strong focus on Pacific pride..." - "The school's pathways focus is very strong and capably led..." - "Self review of curriculum delivery is effective and thorough within departments." - "Effective self review processes are functioning at all levels of school systems and bring about appropriate, - "The school is very well placed to sustain and improve its performance." - "ERO is likely to carry out the next review in four-to-five years."